 We lease research equipment, furniture and a vehicle under finance leases.
-As part of its adoption of ASC 842, we recorded financing right-of-use assets and financing lease liabilities for these leases as of January 1, 2022.
-As of June 30, 2023, we had finance lease payment obligations of \$2.2 million, with \$0.5 million payable for the remainder of 2023.
-See Note 6 in our financial statements included elsewhere in this Form 10-Q for additional information.
+As part of our adoption of ASC 842, we recorded financing right-of-use assets and financing lease liabilities for these leases as of January 1, 2022.
+As of September 30, 2023, we had finance lease payment obligations of \$2.0 million, with \$0.2 million payable for the remainder of 2023.
+See Note 6 in our condensed consolidated financial statements included elsewhere in this Form 10-Q for additional information.